Author, Andrew Gibson

 Our research has found that banks can charge up to 3%-4% more than a currency broker.

-It depends on the amount you send and the bank.
+The exact saving will depend on the amount you send and the bank.

 In days gone by, people automatically used their bank to make an international money transfer.